floatingprimes/WebCrawler/README.md

 - Have the crawler create and write the list of URLs into a txtFile, whose path is determined by a passed String parameter.
 (Done)

-- Implement a Swing-based GUI for interactivity with the user.
+- Implement a javafx enabled GUI for interactivity with the user.
 (In Progress)